anoopkcn/mplstyle/README.md

 # plotreset
-`matplotlib` plot styles and customizations.
-A sensible set of defaults for academic use.
+PlotReset is a Python package that provides a simple way to reset and customize `matplotlib` plot styles.
+Comes with a sensible set of defaults for academic use.
 You can also extend the styles by adding more templates.
+Save and load templates in a JSON format to reuse.

 ## Installation
 ```bash